Bone Density Group Exercise Class

 Supervised strength work for bone health and steady movement.

-Bone Density Class Brisbane is a small-group Exercise Physiology class.
-It is for adults with osteoporosis, osteopenia or low bone health.
-Each class runs for 45 minutes.
-It uses strength, balance and safe weight-bearing work.
+Bone Density Group Exercise Class is a small-group Exercise Physiology class for adults with osteoporosis, osteopenia or low bone health.
+Each class runs for 45 minutes and uses guided strength, balance and safe weight-bearing work.

 Classes run at PhysioWorks Sandgate and PhysioWorks Clayfield.
-Maddy leads each class.
-She matches the work to your scan, strength, balance and goals.
+Madison Stanley, Exercise Physiologist, leads the program and adjusts your exercises to your scan, strength, balance, health history and goals.

-Quick summary: This weekly class helps adults build strength, balance and trust in movement.
-It is small, guided and paced to the person.
+Quick summary: This weekly class helps adults build strength, balance and movement confidence in a small, guided setting.

 At a Glance

-- Before you start: you need an initial check.
+• Before you start: an initial EP check is required.

 Class Times and Locations